nmunro/nmunro.github.io/_posts/2020-05-01-cl-rock-paper-scissors.md

 The first thing that needs to be done is get input from the player, ordinarily this would be simple enough, but with input needing to be specific some checks will be needed to ensure only valid input is allowable.
 There's a recursive implementation here, what this means is that the function calls itself under certain conditions, specifically, if the entered option is invalid.

-We begin by defining a function, we will name it "get-player-choice" and it will accept a single argument "options" and this will be a list containing the three strings "rock", "paper" and "scissors", nothing is ever built immediately, and when I don't know how to solve a problem, I solve it piece by piece until the whole puzzle comes together, so I started by writing an initial implementation that takes the options argument and prints them out, it looks like this:
+We begin by defining a function, we will name it "get-player-choice" and it will accept a single argument "options" and this will be a list containing the three strings "rock", "paper" and "scissors", nothing is ever built immediately, and when I don't know how to solve a problem, I solve it piece by piece until the whole puzzle comes together, so I started by writing an initial implementation that takes the options argument and prints them out, it looks like this.

-Note: As discussed in the previous video using `force-output` is required on some implementations of Common Lisp to ensure the text is displayed correctly, so when I expect to receive user input I make sure I have a call to `force-output`, just in case a different implementation does things a little bit different.

 {% highlight common_lisp linenos %}
 (defun get-player-choice (options)